 The applicant is required to detail emergency contact information for both the permit holder and the traffic management supplier and it should be noted that both may be required to attend site out of hours to rectify faults and/or safety hazards.
 Traffic management suppliers will be contacted in the event that equipment is faulty and they should react immediately to any requests made by the highway authority and be prepared to take replacement equipment to site.
 Failed traffic signals are treated as dangerous and a 2 hour response is always required.
 Failure to attend within this time can result in further action by the highway authority and costs incurred are recoverable from the permit holder.

 The above are also relevant for automated 'stop and go' boards however the use of these is not permitted outside working hours as site staff must always be available on site.
 If delays in work result in controls being required out of hours to maintain the safe passage of highway users, portable traffic signals must be deployed and the Traffic and Network team to be notified immediately.

 Specific Guidance in Relation to 'Manual Stop and Go' Controls

 The control of traffic by means of manual 'stop and go' boards must be carried out in accordance with the Safety at Street Works Code of Practice to ensure safety to site personnel and without causing confusion to traffic.
 Only qualified personnel can manage traffic and all sites must be risk assessed to ensure that site personnel will not be placed in danger from oncoming or passing traffic.
-If delays in work result in controls being required out of hours to maintain the safe passage of highway users, portable traffic signals must be deployed and the Network Management Unit notified immediately.
+If delays in work result in controls being required out of hours to maintain the safe passage of highway users, portable traffic signals must be deployed and the Traffic and Network team notified immediately.